Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 The common sense reality is that these plants are valuable for a variety of reasons.
 Nuclear-generating facilities have unique characteristics that enhance the resiliency of the system and support public policy objectives that are not recognized or priced in current markets.

-While we commend the efforts that FERC is taking on price formation, time is running out for our wholesale market solution.
+While we commend the efforts that FERC is taking on price formation, time is running out for a wholesale market solution.
 We believe progress in recognizing the value that nuclear brings to the environment, the resiliency of the grid, and the economy of the region has been and will take place at the state level.

 Enhancing the resiliency of the power system has become an important issue for our company.
 Superstorm Sandy was the wakeup call that affected our thinking about what is important to our 2.2 million electric customers and 1.8 million gas customers.
 PSE&G's $12.3 billion base capital investment program over the next five years is focused on ensuring continued reliability and on anticipating, preparing for, and recovering from high-impact, low-frequency events.